Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Introduction

 In recent years, an increasing number of machine- and deep-learning studies have focused squarely on flare prediction.
 These studies have leveraged the large-scale, high-cadence datasets of SDO/AIA \citep{Nishizuka2017, Jonas2018, Alipour2019, Woods2021, Leka2023, Sun2023}.
 However, the AIA data used in these models is subject to significant spatial degradation over time \citep[see ][]{dos_santos_multichannel_2021}, with this downscaling partly hindering the identification of small-scale features that may be critical to understanding the underlying flare initiation mechanisms.
 In summary, observational and theoretical/modelling work suggests that magnetic reconnection may play a key role in forming pre-eruptive magnetic configurations and triggering flares, with transient brightenings (TBs) serving as a "smoking gun" of these reconnections events.

 \citet{Chifor2007} reported transient precursor brightenings around PILs between 2 and 50 min before a flare's impulsive phase.
 Work such as this motivate us to investigate the evolution of brightenings in such regions over an extended, 24-hour interval prior to major flaring.
-Our objective is to develop a method to determine whether there are systematic differences in the low/intermediate-activity between non-flaring (no flares) and flaring (X-class flares) ARs based on the characteristics of their TBs and how are the TBs distributions correlated with the PIL area.
+Our objective is to develop a method to determine whether there are systematic differences in the low/intermediate-activity between non-flaring (no flares) and flaring (X-class flares) ARs based on the characteristics of their TBs and how are the TB distributions correlated with the PIL area.

-To enable brightening detection around the PIL, we introduce the Brightenings AnD Polarity Inversion Tracking (BADPIT) method, which identifies and characterises small TBs using time-series analyses of HMI and AIA observations.
+To enable brightening detection around the PIL, we introduce the Brightenings AnD Polarity Inversion Tracking (BADPIT) method, which identifies and characterises TBs using time-series analyses of HMI and AIA observations.
+In our study the TBs could include activity ranging from nanoflares, microflares, and subflares up to major flares.
+This is done due to the way we detect them (see section~\ref{bright det}) and because it is beyond the scope of our work to determine their energy budgets.
 We aim to study the pre-flare evolution of active regions over a 24-hour period and further investigate whether the evolution of TBs near the PIL is connected to upcoming energetic events.
 The proposed methodology follows a similar hypothesis as recently put forward by \citet{dissauer_brightenings_2025}.
 They analysed 2-hour intervals during 3 intervals: the flaring interval and the pre- and post-event associated intervals.
 They suggested that, prior to flaring, TBs form large clusters near the future flare site, concentrated around strong-gradient PILs.
 In contrast to their topological approach, our work focuses on quantifying the evolution of the TB population and tracking its long-term behaviour over a substantial observational period.

 This work is structured as follows: In Section~\ref{sec:data}, we introduce the dataset used in our analysis.
 Section~\ref{methodo} describes the key components of the BADPIT method for identifying small-scale TBs.
 Section~\ref{sec:test} shows the results obtained with the method on a test pair of ARs exhibiting flare activity levels typical of flaring (period prior an X-class flare) and non-flaring (no C-class or above flare) ARs.
 Finally, Section~\ref{sec:discu} presents the conclusions and outlines some future directions of research.